strapi/documentation/docusaurus/docs/dev-docs/faq.md

 ## How do I customize a plugin?

 Strapi uses a system called [extension](/dev-docs/plugins-extension) as plugins are stored in the `node_modules` folder.
-Due to this extensions work by Strapi detecting newer versions of files and using that as a replacement for the ones stored within the `node_modules`.
+Due to this extensions work by Strapi utilizing programmatic hooks to override certain parts of the plugin.

-You gain the ability to modify these files without forking the plugin package, however you lose the ability to easily update.
-After each version release you will need to compare your changes to those in the new version and modify your version of the files accordingly.

 ## Can I add my own 3rd party auth provider?